Software Acquisition

 SWP Requirements

-A: Current acquisition programs with approved JCIDS documents that transition to the SWP may continue to use them as the basis of requirements or develop a CNS to capture current, software-unique needs.
+A: Current acquisition programs with approved requirements documents that transition to the SWP may continue to use them as the basis of requirements or develop a CNS to capture current, software-unique needs.
 The sponsor, in consultation with the decision authority and program manager, will decide.
 The sponsor will periodically update the CNS throughout development as required to reflect the current high-level operational needs for the software solution.

-See CNS Guidance for additional details on JCIDS vs CNS decisions.
+See CNS Guidance for additional details.

 Q: Does the Net-Ready KPP apply to SWP programs?